johneast2/keychainbackup/README.md

  ![omega2+ mounted](pictures/omega_mounted.jpg)

  4. To mount the device on the wall, drill two 1/4" holes, using the case as a guide.
 Insert the blue drywall hangars into the holes.
+Then use the provided silver screws to screw the case to the wall.

  ![drywall hangars](pictures/drywall_mounting.jpg)